 Next, define CPA goal (if you already know it).

-Select customer type, gender and age range.
-Mind that different Storefronts have different minimum allowed age to show the ads.
+Select customer type, gender, age range, and location.
+Mind that different storefronts have different minimum allowed age to show the ads.

 Creating campaigns is nice, but nobody wants to do that multiple times, right?
 That’s why in SearchAdsHQ you can duplicate Campaigns and Ad Groups.